AngelLozan/AngelLozan/README.md

 **`Full Stack Developer (Developer/Teacher/Surer)`**

 Experienced Software Engineer with 2+ years of expertise in web application and backend system development.
 Skilled in Full Stack development, specializing in communications, Web3, security, and legal practices for cryptocurrency users.

-Thrived in collaborative, outcome-oriented environments during web development boot camps.
-Proficient in product management, automation, and diverse web frameworks.
-Eager to join a dynamic team and contribute to client-centric product.
+I’ve built several full stack applications, including a full stack polygon app with a creator login on, a clone of Zendesk with Web3 features like a built-in block explorer and wallet api integrations and four chrome extensions to help automate in my current role at Exodus, either for myself or developing for a team.
+Each project I’ve done helps me solve a problem and produce a desired outcome.
+For instance:
+- Electron app: Automates reporting processes
+- ZeroFox Chrome extension: Format urls and reload script to show new content
+- Support Explorer extension: Reload content, set alerts for new content, show number of unread, block explorer and coin ticker search.
+- Polygon Fee tracker: Estimate fees for deployment of NFTs for artist to demonstrate cost to client for deployment.
+- Solana Fee Tracker: NFT reward program developed for customers.
+Estimate cost of deployment.
+- Metaplex candy machine: Cost to deployment and vector for deployment.
+- Crypto Zendesk: Combine multiple projects into Web3 oriented support system that will streamline processes for customers and support agents.

+I have been constantly learning new technologies to find creative solutions to unique issues of automation, social engagement or advertisement.
+Puppeteer, Node, React, Vue, Next, Ruby, Rails and now Redux.

 ### 👀 [My Portfolio](https://angellozan.github.io/myportfolio/)